tspindler-cms/tetet-vwv/README.txt

 Vietnam War Vessels by TeTeT
-0.3.1
+0.4.0

+This mod is released under the Creative Commons Attribution-NonCommercial-ShareAlike license, see LICENSE.md for details

-This release of Vietnam War Vessels contains two participants in the Gulf of Tonkin incident, and an aircraft carrier, and a plane:
+This release of Vietnam War Vessels contains:

 P 4 class torpedo boat
 USS Maddox (DD-731), Sumner class destroyer
 USS Bon Homme Richard (CVA-31), Essex class carrier F-8 Crusader, a supersonic fighter jet
+MiG-17F "Fresco-C", a North Vietnamese fighter jet
+PBR Mk II, patrol boat used in South Vietnam

 This is my first attempt at modding for DCS, so take the results with a grain of salt.